sck1111/sjtu-Advanced-Neural-Networks-Assignment/README.md

 Conclusion

-The evaluation of DCGAN, VAE, and WGAN-GP on CIFAR-10 and COVID-19 Radiography datasets revealed strengths and weaknesses of each model.
-WGAN-GP generally outperformed the others in terms of FID, PSNR, and SSIM, while VAE lagged behind due to its inherent limitations.
+The evaluation of DCGAN, VAE, and WGAN-GP revealed strengths and weaknesses of each model.
+StyleGAN2 and Diffusion Models generally outperformed the others in terms of IS, FID, PSNR, and SSIM, while VAE lagged behind due to its inherent limitations.
 The analysis and visualization of results help in understanding the performance and guiding further improvements in generative model research.